This is just a sneak peek at the thousands of consumer insights available to CivicScience clients. Discover more data.

 Surprisingly, the data show 53% of Hispanic Americans agree ‘somewhat’ or ‘strongly’ that they feel represented by the digital advertising they see online.
 That’s 14 percentage points higher than non-Hispanic Americans who feel the same (39%).
 In addition to the sense of representation, more than half of Hispanic Americans (58%) feel the digital ads they see are at least ‘somewhat’ relevant to their interests.
 Less than half of non-Hispanic Americans (43%) feel the same.

 With so many Hispanic American consumers turning to publisher websites for their content fix, these outlets would be wise to concentrate on maintaining and expanding their reach with this demographic.
-After all, meeting the digital needs of Hispanic Americans could have an impact that extends far beyond Hispanic Heritage Month.
+After all, meeting the digital media needs of Hispanic Americans could have an impact that extends far beyond Hispanic Heritage Month.

 CivicScience polling unlocks a 360-view of audience insights for publishers, enabling creation of highly engaging content experiences and opportunities for effective targeting in your advertising strategies.
 Want to learn more?